The Careful Guide to Quitting

 “What’s the worst that could happen without this job?"

-It’s important to talk to someone else at this point to pressure-test the areas where you’re being too hard on yourself.
+It’s important to talk to someone else to pressure-test the areas where you’re being too hard on yourself.
 For example, most people assume their current job is the only thing keeping them from complete financial ruin.
 Unfortunately, that may be true for many folks, but how true is that for you?
 How much control do you have over the time between “my current job” and “my next job”?6

 Copenhagen’s Happiness Research Institute surveyed 2,600 Danish workers, from every sector and type of job, about the sources of professional contentment.
 The winner, by a sizable margin, was a sense of purpose, which contributed twice as much to an individual’s job satisfaction as did the runner-up, having a high-quality manager.